Teaching and learning online

 As it is likely that we will need to continue with distance teaching and learning for the foreseeable future, we have put together a range of tips and resources to support home education.

-Adapting your teaching
+Adapting your teaching for online

 While the principles of great teaching should remain the same, implementing these when your students are behind a computer screen is far more challenging!
 However, there are many aspects of our practice that we can adapt and tweak to suit our new context of remote teaching.